ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ALL. Use the menu to see other pages.

 Descriptions of common types of treatments used for childhood ALL are listed below.
 Your child's care plan also includes treatment for symptoms and side effects, an important part of cancer care.

-The 3 types of treatments used to treat childhood ALL are chemotherapy, radiation therapy, and stem cell transplantation/bone marrow transplantation.
+The 3 types of treatments used to treat childhood ALL are: chemotherapy, radiation therapy, and bone marrow transplantation/stem cell transplantation.
 All children with ALL receive chemotherapy.
-Some children will also need radiation therapy or stem cell transplantation/bone marrow transplantation.
+Some children will also need radiation therapy or bone marrow transplantation/stem cell transplantation.

 Treatment options and recommendations depend on several factors, including the classification of ALL, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
 These types of talks are called “shared decision making.”
 Shared decision making is when you and the doctors work together to choose treatments that fit the goals of your child’s care.
 Shared decision making is particularly important for childhood ALL because there are different treatment options.
 Learn more about making treatment decisions.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
 Chemotherapy is generally prescribed by a pediatric hematologist-oncologist or medical oncologist.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles of drugs given over a set period of time.
 A patient may receive 1 drug at a time or combinations of different drugs given at the same time.